Burton2000/Awesome-DeepLearning-Tutorials/useful_things.md

 - http://stackoverflow.com/questions/30170468/how-to-run-spyder-in-virtual-environment

 ## Install tensorflow on Windows ##
-To run Tensorflow on Windows you need python 3.5.2, the best way to install Tensorflow is to create an anaconda environment running 3.5.2.
-To create this environment and install Tensorflow in it do the following:
+The best way to install Tensorflow on Windows is to use a conda environment, this will create a python environment seperate from your system python so installing Tensorflow does not change anything with your system python libraries this can be done as follows:

-- Install Anaconda
+- Install Anaconda Python 3.6 version (https://www.anaconda.com/download/)
 - Open an Anaconda prompt and run the following
 - `conda create --name nameofenv python=3.5.2 anaconda` (this creates a python 3.5.2 env. called nameofenv <- you can change this name to something else)
-- Open an naconda prompt for your newly created environment (will be in the start menu) and run the following
+- Open an anaconda prompt for your newly created environment (will be in the start menu) and run the following:
-- `pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/windows/gpu/tensorflow_gpu-1.2.1-cp35-cp35m-win_amd64.whl `
+- `pip install --ignore-installed --upgrade tensorflow-gpu ` or for CPU only
-(This link for the Tensorflow package might change so you can find the latest version of it here: https://www.tensorflow.org/install/install_windows)
+- `pip install --ignore-installed --upgrade tensorflow`

 To use this created environment with Tensorflow within Pycharm we must change the Pycharm interpreter settings.
 This is done as follows: